8 Variable Decisions

 Field type dropdown

 As the creator of a REDCap project, you are on the front line of ensuring data quality.
 The specifications you enter for each variable can make a world of difference.
 Your specifications can force a data entry person to enter a number with two decimal places or ensure that an email address is in a valid format.
-The specs also can set limits on numbers so a data entry person would not accidentally enter that a person was 150 years old, instead of 15.
+The specs also can set limits on numbers so a data entry person could not accidentally enter a person’s age as 150 years old, instead of 15.

 8.4.1 Text Box

 A Text Box field can handle many kinds of data.
-Let’s look at how to specify which kind of entries will be valid.
+How do we specify which kind of entries will be valid?
 Suppose we want the data entry person to enter a child’s age for a study involving only children ages 2 through 8 years.
 Further, two children from the same family could be involved in the study.
-So we will name the variable to specify we are talking about the first child, and we will use a setting called Validation, which has a drop-down menu beside it.
+We will name the variable to specify we are talking about the first child, and we will use a setting called Validation, which has a drop-down menu beside it.

 Validation settings